 Talk to us!
 Seriously, we’re here to help and want to have an open and honest relationship with everyone on our team.
 Prioritize public Keybase channels, but also feel free to message @azarazin, @evgenyd, or other Incas directly if you have a personal or an administrative issue.

-- Old Valve Handbook heavily influenced our guiding principles.
-Valve is a great example of company that has been pumping out cutting-edge products for decades without becoming a cancerous evil corp.
+Old Valve Handbook heavily influenced our guiding principles.
+Valve is a great example of a company that has been pumping out cutting-edge products for decades without becoming a cancerous evil corp.